Sjeiti/ronvalstarnl/src/data/markdown/post_no-javascript.md

 This might not look much different from what we started with but variables allow you to have only one `:checked` declaration that applies to multiple `var(...)` implementations and (even better) multiple different `:checked` declarations can be used in a single rule: `transform: translate(var(--x), var(--y));`.

+Here's a little box.
+Click on the side to rotate it.
+Click on the top to open it.
+And click the inside to look inside.

+The topleft checkbox shows all the labels and checkboxes.

 ```example
 <style>